 - The PCF needs to determine the URSP rules based on the information received by the AF requests; for instance the EAS IP address or FQDN, PvD Descriptors and corresponding IDs and the Location Criteria.

-- The SMF uses the PvD ID to determine the associated DNAI and relevant PSA
+- The SMF uses the PvD ID to determine the associated DNAI and relevant PSA.

 - The UE matches applications against PvDs descriptors provided in the URSP rule and it provides the relevant PvD ID in the PDU Session Establishment request.